San Francisco Securities Attorneys

 SLG’s investor practice serves a diverse group of high net worth investors, including individuals, family partnerships, trusts, probate estates, and family offices.
 The cases SLG has litigated or negotiated involved complex financial instruments such as collateralized debt obligations, auction rate securities, swaps, inverse floating rate securities, private equity, and venture capital investments.
 Building on expertise Mr. Sparer began developing in the late 1980’s, our San Francisco securities lawyers have helped clients recover over $200 million in lost or illiquid investments.
 SLG is currently the lead counsel in a class action seeking to recover losses relating to the Oppenheimer California Municipal Bond Fund, which lost over 40% of its value in 2008, making it the worst performing single state municipal bond fund in history.Securities Regulatory Actions.

-SLG’s securities regulatory practice consists in representing financial professionals, including registered investment advisors, brokers, and investment fund managers who face potential adverse action from the SEC, FINRA, or State regulators.
+SLG's securities regulatory practice consists of representing financial professionals, including registered investment advisors, brokers, and investment fund managers who face potential adverse action from the SEC, FINRA, or State regulators.
 Investment advisors are subject to increasingly strict oversight in areas such as pay-to-play agreements, referral fees, cybersecurity risk management, and valuation of illiquid or alternative investments.
 The SEC is making a concerted effort to conduct examinations of investment advisors and funds that previously escaped regulatory oversight.
 State regulators, such as California’s Department of Business Oversight, also are expanding their audit activities directed to financial advisors who are subject to state oversight under the Dodd-Frank Act.

 Securities regulatory audits and investigations demand a practical approach.
 SLG provides a thorough and forceful defense while engaging in a dialogue aimed to produce an efficient and informal resolution.
 Our San Francisco securities attorneys have successfully resolved alleged violations of the Investment Advisors Act of 1940, the U.S. Securities Acts, and state Blue Sky laws.
 If litigation is required, SLG has the expertise and breadth of personnel to effectively prosecute or defend class, consolidated, and derivative actions, as well as individual federal and state court proceedings and arbitrations.Business and Trust Litigation.